TheOneHyer/resource_alerter/README.md

 resource_alerter
 ================

-Version: 0.0.0rc1
+Version: 0.0.0rc2

 resource_alerter has passed most bug tests and it's time for field testing!
-If you use resource_alerter, let me know if yo uahve any problems.
+If you use resource_alerter, let me know if you have any problems.

-resource_alerter is package containing two simple to use scripts to create and run resource_alerted: a Python daemon for Unix-like systems that monitors system resource usage and alerts users to high usage.
+resource_alerter is package containing a simple to use scripts to run
+resource_alerted: a Python daemon for Unix-like systems that monitors system resource usage and alerts users to high usage.

 ra_daemon